-For many who work the majority of their adult life, the job can become all consuming.
+For many who work the majority of their adult life, the job can become all-consuming.
 In the beginning, we work hard to make a name for ourselves or move up the corporate ladder.
 Then, we move on to achieving our personal level of success.
 For many, their job consumes more than 50-60 hours a week.
 When this happens, the line between your personal identity and your “work persona” starts to blur.
 Your career, and the success you encounter, starts to define your self-worth.
-Those that fall into this category, struggle the most when they enter retirement.
+Those who fall into this category struggle the most when they enter retirement.
 They no longer feel like they have a sense of purpose or a goal for each day.
-If you ask yourself the question above before you retire and the answer is “yes”, then I recommend you take some time before you retire and separate your work goals from your personal ones.
-Rediscover what makes you tick as a person and not as a business man or woman.
+If you ask yourself the question above before you retire and the answer is “yes,” then consider taking some time before you retire to separate your work goals from your personal ones.
+Rediscover what energizes you outside the office.

-Bonus Question: Can you introduce yourself and spouse without mentioning what you do (or did) for work without hesitation?
+Bonus Question: Can you introduce yourself without mentioning what you do (or did) for work without hesitation?

 2. Have you and your spouse sat down and discussed each of your dreams and goals for how you spend your time and money during retirement?

-For the majority of couples, retirement may be the first-time spouses are around each other full time, with the exception of vacations, during their marriage.
-It is important that couples sit down and discuss their after-retirement goals and plans to ensure they are both on the same page.
-For example, one spouse may think they are going to move to Florida and spend their retirement years near the ocean, while the other spouse may be planning on staying in their current house because it means the world to them.
+For the majority of couples, retirement may be the first time spouses are around each other full-time, with the exception of vacations, during their marriage.
+It is important that couples sit down and discuss their after-retirement goals and plans to make sure they are on the same page.
+For example, one spouse may think he or she is going to move to Florida and spend retirement years near the ocean, while the other spouse may be planning on staying in their current house because it’s where that person feels comfortable.
 Couples who do not communicate about this before retirement will likely find themselves addressing it in a “less friendly” manner post-retirement.